yypy22/yypy22/README.md

 📚 Currently, I'm dedicating my efforts to honing my skills in the AI field.

-👨🏻‍💻 I'm highly interested in NLP, Deel Learning, Cognitive Science, and Neuroscience.
+👨🏻‍💻 I'm highly interested in NLP, Neuroscience, Deel Learning and Cognitive Science

 📶 NLP summer online school at the University of Tokyo